-One of the reasons we get into music is because it takes us farther then we thought we could go; as a performer, as a musician, and as a person.
+Music can take us farther than we thought we could go, as a performer, as a musician, and as a person.
 The study of music stretches us and our capabilities.

 Whether you’re stuck in a rut, just starting out, or simply looking for something new, exploring the range of alternate tunings for guitar can create a dramatic shift in your playing.